JitseRuurd/Amsterdam_Urban_Green/README.md

 Explaining Amsterdam House Prices with Greenness
 ================
-Yúri Grings, Thomas Nibbering, Jitse Ruurd Nauta

 This study served as our term project performed at the end of the course Spatial Statistics and Machine Learning.

-Below a short overview of the structure of the GitHub page, methodology, data sources, and code is provided.
+Below is a short overview of the structure of the GitHub page, methodology, data sources, and code.

 Full paper can be found in the directory [here](https://github.com/JitseRuurd/Amsterdam_Urban_Green/blob/main/Paper/Term-Project---Grings%2C-Nauta%2C-Nibbering.pdf)!